Research

 Labor Courts

-This chapter (forthcoming in 2026) charts the historical genesis of two distinct visions for German labor courts, one conciliatory and one agonistic, to ask how such courts were supposed to 'integrate' workers into the state and the legal system and to explain why one vision one out over the other.
+This chapter (forthcoming in 2026) charts the historical genesis of two distinct visions for German labor courts, one conciliatory and one agonistic, to ask how such courts were supposed to 'integrate' workers into the state and the legal system and to explain why one vision won out over the other.

 Epistemic (R)Evolutions